serverless/serverless-open-runtime/README.md

 ```
 and the STDOUT will replace the original response.

+### Potential downsides of this middleware architecture
+How will can this be leveraged to implement APM style monitoring that usually
+monkeypatches language constructs.

 ## Language Agnostic
 The current Proof of Concept is implemented in NodeJS 10, but the final open runtime
 will likely be implemented in Go.
 A language runtime will be specified to the open